Enhance global ship tracking by deploying Roaming AIS stations:

 Ship’s responsibility

-The ship's responsibility includes coordinating the connection between the AIS and the computer, as well as receiving data.
+The ship's responsibility includes coordinating the connection between the AIS and the Converter/Computer, as well as receiving data.
 The ship's IT and technical department must be informed about the computer's AIS connection and the necessary software installation.
 They should also provide support and guidance on how to check the signal availability from the AIS through the serial to USB converter in the PC's software.

 MarineTraffic responsibility